 Background:

-The Sonny Rollins Bridge Project began in March 2016 out of love and respect for the living legacy of Sonny Rollins, the Saxophone Colossus.
+The Sonny Rollins Bridge Project began in March 2016 out of love and respect for the legacy of Sonny Rollins, the Saxophone Colossus.
 Many helpful folks have been consulted along the way (see Thanks).

 What inspired this project: